-The Patient Partner program pairs up kids who are current or former patients with runners to help inspire them.
-Do you already know a patient that you’d like to run for?
-We’d be happy to sign them up for the program so they get all the benefits of being an official Patient Partner.
-Email firstname.lastname@example.org for more information.
+To inspire our runners, Boston Children’s pairs up current or former patients with runners through our Patient Partner program.
+Do you know a patient that you’d like to run for?
+Ask their family to register for the Patient Partner program or email email@example.com for more information.

 How do donations help kids?

-Your funds help provide lifesaving care and support to patients and families, through the Boston Children’s Hospital Every Child Fund.
-When you fundraise, you advance promising research, care for kids facing complex illness and give parents supports that enable them to stay by their child’s side.
+Money you raise provides lifesaving care and support to patients and families at Boston Children’s through our Every Child Fund.
+When you fundraise, you advance promising research, provide the best medical care to kids facing complex illness and give parents support services that enable them to stay by their child’s side.